TryFailTryAgain/Full-Stack-AI-Content-Generator-Discord-Bot/README.md

     - clientId: The application id of your discord application
     - guildId: The server id for the discord server you would like the bot to be able to operate in
 7. Invite your bot made via discord developer portal to your server
-8. Run the command deploy script to initialize the commands on your server
+8. Run the command deploy script to initialize the commands on your specified server or use the global command to deploy to all servers the bot is in
     - node deploy-commands.js
+    - node deploy-commands-global.js
 9. Start the bot!
     - node .

-## Settings for customization
+## Settings for customization in settings.ini

-Various settings for the meme generation process can be customized:
+Global settings:
+- Profanity filter can be enabled/disabled

+/image specific settings:
+- Save images to disk can be enabled or disabled

+Meme generation specific settings:
 - OpenAI API settings: Choose the text model and temperature for generating the meme text and image prompt.
 - Image platform settings: Choose the platform for generating the meme image.
 Options include OpenAI's DALLE2, StabilityAI's DreamStudio, and ClipDrop.
 - Basic Meme Instructions: You can tell the AI about the general style or qualities to apply to all memes, such as using dark humor, surreal humor, wholesome, etc.
 - Special Image Instructions: You can tell the AI how to generate the image itself (more specifically,  how to write the image prompt).
 You can specify a style such as being a photograph, drawing, etc, or something more specific such as always using cats in the pictures.
-- Profanity filter can be enabled/disabled

 ## Example Image Output With Log
 <p align="center"><img src="https://github.com/ThioJoe/Full-Stack-AI-Meme-Generator/assets/12518330/6400c973-f7af-45ed-a6ad-c062c2be0b64" width="400"></p>